survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * `Hash: 3f76ae042ff0f2d98f35` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
 Hashing is discussed in detail in the *Adding Hashes to Filenames* chapter.
 * `Version: webpack 2.2.1` - Webpack version.
 * `Time: 377ms` - Time it took to execute the build.
-* `app.js    3.13 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it is related, status information telling how it was generated, the name of the chunk.
+* `app.js    3.13 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it's related, status information telling how it was generated, the name of the chunk.
 * `index.html  180 bytes          [emitted]` - Another generated asset that was emitted by the process.
 * `[0] ./app/component.js 148 bytes {0} [built]` - The ID of the entry asset, name, size, entry chunk ID, the way it was generated.
 * `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
 In this case *html-webpack-plugin* is doing the output of its own.